 We have heard of law firms that are waiting for February 1 to begin actively pursuing litigation on behalf of plaintiffs who are denied public accessibility.
 To prepare your hotel, resort, country club, home owner’s association or other public accommodation from lawsuits, or investigations by the Department of Justice or other civil rights enforcement agency, you need to be prepared.

 Time is up!
 In The Swim has been at the forefront of the ADA guidelines, constantly monitoring the changes in the DOJ’s interpretation of the requirements.
 We have a large staff of professionals in our Commercial Division that are well versed in the new pool lift laws, and will gladly help you sort through any questions or concerns that you may have.
-Call us at 1-800-765-7964, or visit our ADA Standards for Accessible Design Help Page.
+Call us at 1-800-765-7964, or visit our Pool Lifts page.

 InTheSwim Staff Blogger